 Attention, the ability to process select information in a focused manner, builds a set of information, or a representation, descriptive of attention – a schema or model.
 The construct of subjective awareness is then the brain’s efficient but imperfect model of its attention.
-Because awareness is based on a model of attention, the model will pertain to the same information domain—this simplified internal model is similar to what is seen in dynamical systems control, wherein a controller employs an internal model of the item it controls for increased effectiveness and efficiency.
-Awareness is a feedback mechanism used to regulate attentional state.
+Because awareness is based on an attention model, the model will pertain to the same information domain.
+This simplified internal model is similar to what is seen in dynamical systems control.
+A controller employs an internal model of the item it controls for increased effectiveness and efficiency.
+Awareness is a feedback mechanism used to regulate the attentional state.
 One could say that monitoring is to observability what awareness is to attention.

 OpenSignals tackles scaling of observability on many fronts – at the machine and human interfaces and along the data pipeline starting at the source.
 Before discussing how OpenSignals addresses situational awareness in the context of a system of (micro)services (deferred for a future post), it is crucial to consider the foundational model elements independently of a domain.
-Irrespective of the domain, services, resources, schedulers, etc., OpenSignals consists of a small set of concepts with signal and status being the two most important.
-A signal falls into two board categories; it is either an operation or an operation outcome pertaining to some intercommunication, interaction, or disturbance within an environment.
+Irrespective of the domain, services, resources, schedules, etc., OpenSignals consists of a small set of concepts, with signal and status being the two most important.
+A signal falls into two categories: an operation or an operation outcome of some intercommunication, interaction, or disturbance within an environment.
 A signal is said to be fired by a thing within the domain.
 In the case of a system of services, that thing is a service.

 A status is some inferred operational state for a thing.
 It is not fired by instrumentation but is generally emitted via some underlying inference engine employed by an OpenSignals service provider that either subscribes to signal callbacks or decorates the thing type instances.
 The set of status values should be, for the most part, dictated by the operational goal.
-Likewise, the set of signals within a domain should be selected based on how relevant they are to a states’ inferencing.
+Likewise, the set of signals within a domain should be selected based on their relevance to a states’ inferencing.
 Ideally, a signal should map to a single status value or none at all.
 When not mapped to a status value, a signals’ relevance comes into play within the context of a sequence of other signals.
 In some cases, a status value, like DEVIATING, is not directly mapped to a single signal.